Wedding Photography at Castell Coch Near Cardiff in South Wales

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY INSIDE CASTELL COCH?

-A. The light in the Drawing Room where wedding ceremonies take place is exceptionally dim.
+A. The light in the Drawing Room, where wedding ceremonies take place, is exceptionally dim.
 There is some artificial wall light, but this is poor.
-Your photographer will be tested and will have to use bounced or diffused flash.
+Your photographer will be tested and must use bounced or diffused flash.
 However, the room is gorgeous, and the lighting should pose no problem for a professional photographer.
-Have a look at how I dealt with Castell Coch’s lighting on this page.
+Look at how I deal with Castell Coch’s lighting on this page.

 Now, this wide portrait shows the stairway up to the Banqueting Hall and Drawing Room.
 You can see the door to the hall at the top of the stairs.